MrLenzo/chat-ai-assistant/README.md

 # Chat AI Assistant (iOS Shortcut)

 **Chat** is a personal AI voice assistant for iPhone using Apple Shortcuts and OpenAI's GPT API.
-It listens to your voice, processes the input using ChatGPT, and responds out loud in a British accent.
+It listens to your voice, processes the input using ChatGPT, and responds out loud.

 ---